TrueBlocks/trueblocks-docs/content/docs/prologue/how-can-i-get-the-index.md

 ### Use chifra pins --init_all to get the entirity of the index

-To get the entirity of the appearance index, run `chifra pins --init_all`.
+To get the entirety of the appearance index, run `chifra pins --init_all`.

 If you use this command and don't run `chifra scrape`, you will have to update the index periodically by running the command again. ([Read about the finding the latest manifest](#Supplementary-how-can-I-see-when-the-manifest-was-last-published)).